hoangnaam/LTSPICE-testbenches/README.md

-Above, you can see the comparison between the responses I measured using my testbenches and the datasheet responses from major companies.
+Above, you can see the comparison between the responses I measured using my testbenches and the datasheet responses from major companies, and also the picture showing all testbenches I made.

 To measure one specific characteristic across different op-amps, I only need one testbench.